 The loop isn’t perfect; a lot of the trail goes around the best groves instead of going through them, so the hike actually feels like a series of 6 or 8 small alluvial-flat groves separated by long stretches of more mundane forest.
 On the north side of the creek the stillness of the redwoods is interrupted by an occasional passing car, and parts of the trail run right next to the road.

-The loop can be started from either end or in the middle at the Big Tree Area.
-In the summer, the loop can be shortened by crossing Bull Creek on a seasonal footbridge at the Big Tree Area.
+The loop can be started from either end or in the middle at the Big Trees Area.
+In the summer, the loop can be shortened by crossing Bull Creek on a seasonal footbridge at the Big Trees Area.

-The Bull Creek Flats Trail is trail is fairly popular and it's normal to see someone every 5 – 10 minutes in summer or 10 – 15 minutes in winter, even when it’s raining.
+The south side of Bull Creek is fairly popular and it's normal to see someone every 5 – 10 minutes in summer or 10 – 15 minutes in winter, even when it’s raining.
 On the north side, the it's rare to see people outside of Rockefeller Forest and the Big Trees parking lot.

-The Bull Creek Flats Trail starts at Grasshopper Road, where there's enough parking for several cars.
+Bull Creek Flats Trail South starts at Grasshopper Road, where there's enough parking for several cars.
 The trail begins in an attractive redwood grove but soon climbs onto a hillside with few redwoods.
-The first mile of the trail, until the Big Tree area, is pleasant if not spectacular.
+The first mile of the trail, until the Big Trees area, is pleasant if not spectacular.
 In the winter, it's also slow going because it gets very muddy; fortunately it's the only part of the loop that gets muddy.

-The scenery improves dramatically as the trail descends to the Big Tree Area, which is the best part of the hike.
-The trail winds through the impressive cathedral-like forest, passing two side trails that lead across the creek to the Big Tree Area parking lot.
+The scenery improves dramatically as the trail descends to the Big Trees Area, which is the best part of the hike.
+The trail winds through the impressive cathedral-like forest, passing two side trails that lead across the creek to the Big Trees Area parking lot.
 The trees then get a little smaller and the forest less open, but it’s a subtle difference and the forest continues to be quite impressive for another mile.